-Loveland’s snowmaking team typically starts making snow the last week of September in preparation for a mid-October opening.
-Expert local crews and professional snowmakers from New Zealand work around the clock to ensure Loveland is one of the first resorts to open for the season with a full top-to-bottom run covered from tree-to-tree with an 18″ base.
+Loveland’s snowmaking team typically starts making snow the last week of September in preparation for a mid-October to early-November opening.
+Expert local crews and professional snowmakers work around the clock to ensure Loveland is one of the first resorts to open for the season with a full top-to-bottom run covered from tree-to-tree with an 18″ base.

 Thanks to Loveland’s elevation and the expertise of their snowmaking crew, Loveland has a reputation for having the best early season conditions in Colorado.
 Loveland makes snow on 240 acres of terrain and snowmaking is usually completed in the first week of December.